josa42/atom-pandoc-convert/README.md

 Convert files from one markup format into another using pandoc.
 See [pandoc.org](http://pandoc.org/) for more information.

-**Warning**: The installation can may take a while, since it is installing padoc via the npm package [pandoc-bin](https://www.npmjs.com/package/pandoc-bin).
+**Warning**: The installation can may take a while, since it is installing pandoc via the npm package [pandoc-bin](https://www.npmjs.com/package/pandoc-bin).

 ![](https://raw.githubusercontent.com/josa42/atom-pandoc-convert/master/screenshot.gif)